ibm-cloud-docs/key-protect/tutorials/secure-import.md

 # Tutorial: Creating and importing encryption keys
 {: #tutorial-import-keys}

+Import tokens are not supported by {{site.data.keyword.keymanagementserviceshort}} Dedicated.
+{: important}

 Learn how to create, encrypt, and bring your encryption keys to the cloud by using {{site.data.keyword.keymanagementserviceshort}}.